Frequently Asked Questions

 Alternate delivery models

-Online learning is a classroom alternative that allows students to take a program or course online at their own pace and to work with their teacher(s) to reach individualized goals in their learning plan.
+Online learning is a classroom alternative that allows students to take a program or course online with flexible pacing and to work with their teacher(s) toward goals outlined in their learning plan.
 Kootenay Discovery School (KDS) provides flexible and self-paced learning programs to students in Kindergarten to Grade 12 + Adult.
 All programs are supported by BC-certified teachers and follow the BC Ministry of Education Curriculum.
 Students can enroll at KDS full-time, or they can cross-enroll in individual courses from their home school.

 Different from an in-person learning environment